Demographic dividend

 Working towards a demographic bonus

 In the course of this process, population growth slows down and the age structure shifts.
 As the average number of children each woman has decreases, the population shifts from being predominantly young to being predominantly working age.
-As a result, a relatively large number of people can work, while fewer children and a small population of elderly people need support.
-When the ratio of the working-age population (15 to 64-year-olds) to the dependent population reaches 1.7 to 1, a demographic window of opportunity opens – the favourable age structure known as the demographic bonus.
+As a result, a relatively large number of people can work, while fewer children and only a relatively small population of elderly people need support.
+When the ratio of the working-age population (15 to 64-year-olds) to the dependent population reaches 1.7 to 1, a demographic window of opportunity opens: the favourable age structure known as the demographic bonus.
 With additional strategic investments and policies, this demographic bonus can be transformed into economic growth – a demographic dividend.

 No easy task